Tornado Season Safety And Survival

 While springtime means longer days, more sunlight, and warmer weather, it’s also the height of tornado season.
-The 2015 tornado “season” got off to a slower-than-usual start with a relatively quiet March, the official start of the season.
-That is, until March 25th, when a round of severe thunderstorms struck portions of Oklahoma and Arkansas, spawning 8 tornadoes with one death reported.
+The 2019 tornado “season” got off to an early start with a devastating outbreak in Alabama on March 3rd; March is the official start of the season.
+Twenty-three fatalities were reported from the outbreak.

-On average, tornadoes kill about 70 Americans each year, and injure another 1,500.
+On average, tornadoes kill about 70 Americans each year and injure another 1,500.
 By that measure, last year’s tornado season was somewhat mild.
-In 2014, there were 888 confirmed tornadoes in the U.S., with 47 fatalities, a slight decrease from the previous year (2013 stats: 907 confirmed tornadoes with 55 deaths).
+In 2018, there were 987 confirmed tornadoes in the U.S., with 10 fatalities.

 Tornadoes are measured by the Enhanced Fujita Scale, ranging from EF0 – EF5.
 View the scale here.

 While tornadoes can occur at any time of the year, the traditional period of peak activity is from March through early July.
 And while tornadoes can touch down just about anywhere in North America, they are most likely to occur in the area known as “Tornado Alley,” which runs roughly through the Central Plains from Texas to Nebraska.
 Within that area, Texas has the highest number of tornadoes, with an average of 124 each year.